 The Union School was located between Grant Line Road and Deer Creek.
 A school existed here from 1854 to 1861, but it was known as Lindsay according to the records of Sacramento County Schools.
-Not much is known about this earlier school, but we have information on the Union School that was built in 1861 and served the community until 1943.
+Not much is known about this earlier school, but we have information on the Union School that was built in 1861 and served the community until 1943 when it burnt down and was never rebuilt.
+The students then attended nearby Pleasant Grove School.
 The school was located between two large dairy ranches, the Bryte ranch and the Orelli Ranch.
 The name of Union for the school in 1861 is not surprising when we think of what was happening in the nation at that time.
 Union School was one of our connections to the Civil War and so was the stage stop called Union House – an indication of the feelings of our mid 1800 residents to support the continued union of the states.
 Like other early day schools, Union School had its cemetery near by.
 (AKA – Union School Cemetery and Center Tomb Cemetery)

 It is somewhat surprising that within 20 years another school was needed in the vicinity of Sheldon and Bradshaw Road.
 The Reese School was built in 1884 on land donated by the Reese family on the west side of Bradshaw Road about a half mile south of where the Traction Line later crossed Bradshaw, between Calvine and Gerber.
 The family had been prominent in the development of Florin, particularly with the fruit industry.
 John and Elizabeth Reese had five children: Catharine, Thomas, John, Elizabeth, and David.
 John Reese was a shoemaker who brought his family from Wales to New Orleans and from there to Salt Lake City, Utah.
 Their son David Reese was married to Mira Kilgore; he was one of the founders of the Florin Fruit Growers Association and was also the sheriff of Sacramento County in 1902.
 A new school on Lindale Drive in Florin was given the name of David Reese in 1966.